icywindwemade/SampleLibUser/README.md

 This project shows how to use a Xcode static library, as Part 2 of the two projects.
-The first project is SampleLibrary.  <git@github.com:icywindwemade/SampleLibrary.git>
+The first project is SampleLibrary.  "git@github.com:icywindwemade/SampleLibrary.git" (Click the above SampleLibrary file link).

 The following steps illustrates how it is done: